-If and when you’ll travel in this country, you should definitely visit one of these unique in its kind locations that we show below … In the meantime enjoy the pictures!
+If and when you’ll travel in this country, you should definitely visit one of these unique in its kind locations that we show below … In the meantime enjoy the pictures and the videos!

 The Jelling Hills, the Runic Stones and the Church (inUNESCO list since 1994)